 I find that doing Track by Track posts of Panic!
 At the Disco albums tend to be the most interesting.
-Their songs often have hidden meanings, stories you didn’t know, references you didn’t know (especially on A Fever You Can’t Sweat Out), that learning those tidbits of information add a new depth to the songs.
+Their songs often have hidden meanings, stories and references you didn’t know (especially on A Fever You Can’t Sweat Out), that learning those tidbits of information add a new depth to the songs.

 Vices & Virtues is Panic!
 At the Disco’s third studio album, released under Decaydance and Fueled by Ramen in March 2011 (All Time Low, Paramore).
 The album was released two years after original members Jon Walker and Ryan Ross left the band in 2009 due to “creative differences,” stripping Panic! down to a duo consisting of frontman Brendon Urie and drummer Spencer Smith.
 Vices & Virtues also marks the return of the exclamation point to the band’s name, which was removed for Pretty.
 Odd.
 Each track on this album is meant to be about, as the title alludes, different vices and virtues.